JL1709/printf/README.md

 # printf
-This repo provides an own printf that can handle the following conversions:
+This repo provides an own printf that can handle the following conversions: cspdiuxX%

 ## Installation